 a.
-Long-term ratings from at least two nationally recognized credit rating agencies ("Rating Agencies") preferably to be equal to or better than those of the TJPA;
+Long-term ratings from at least two nationally recognized credit rating agencies

+("Rating Agencies") preferably to be equal to or better than A2/A/A or equivalent;

 - b.
 Short-term ratings from at least two Rating Agencies of at least P-VA-1+ or equivalent; - c.
 Experience providing such facilities to state and local government issuers; - d.
 Fees, including without limitation initial and ongoing costs of the Credit Facility; draw, transfer and related fees; counsel fees; termination fees and any trading differential; and - e.
 Willingness to agree to the terms and conditions proposed or required by the TJPA.